 - Preheat the oven to 325°F (163°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - Roll the dough into balls, about 3 Tablespoons of dough each.
 The dough will be crumbly, but the warmth of your hands will help the balls to stay intact.
 Place 8 balls of dough onto each baking sheet.
-Bake the cookies for 11 minutes.
+Bake the cookies for 12 minutes.
 Remove the cookies from the oven and press some of the toppings into each cookie (the chocolate chunks, graham cracker pieces, and marshmallows).
 Place the cookies back into the oven for 2 more minutes.
-You can turn the broiler on for the last 30 seconds, turn the broiler on high to help toast the marshmallows.
-Or, after the 2 minutes, use a kitchen torch once out of the oven.
+If desired for the last 30 seconds, turn the broiler on high to help toast the marshmallows.
+Or, after the 2 minutes, use a kitchen torch to toast the marshmallows once out of the oven.

 - Allow the cookies to cool on the cookie sheet for 10 minutes before moving to a wire rack to cool completely.

 - Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature or in the refrigerator for up to 1 week.
 You can make the cookie dough ahead of time and chill it in the refrigerator for up to 4 days.
 Allow to come to room temperature and continue with step 4.
 Baked cookies freeze well up to three months.
 Unbaked cookie dough balls freeze well up to three months.
 Bake the frozen cookie dough balls for an extra minute, then press the s’mores toppings into each as instructed in step 5.
 Then return to the oven for 2 minutes as that step instructs.